Provable Recovery of Locally Important Signed Features and Interactions from Random Forest: LSS model and assumptions

-\paragraph{Assumptions on the RF tree ensemble} Let $\mu(R)$ denote the volume of any hyper-rectangle $R$.
-We make the following assumptions on an RF tree ensemble (cf.\ assumptions A1--A4 in \cite{behr_provable_2022}): \begin{assumptionA}[Increasing depth of a tree in the RF ensemble] The minimum depth of any path in any tree goes to infinity as the sample size increases, i.e., as $n\to \infty$. \end{assumptionA} \begin{assumptionA}[Balanced split in a tree of the RF ensemble] Each split $(k_t, \theta_t)$ is balanced: for any node $t$,
+Let $\mu(R)$ denote the volume of any hyper-rectangle $R$.
+We make the following assumptions on an RF tree ensemble (cf.\ assumptions A1--A4 in \cite{behr_provable_2022}): \begin{assumptionA}[Increasing depth of a tree in the RF ensemble] The minimum depth of any path in any tree goes to infinity as the sample size increases, i.e., \end{assumptionA} \begin{assumptionA}[Balanced split in a tree of the RF ensemble] Each split $(k_t, \theta_t)$ is balanced: for any node $t$,

 \end{assumptionA} Note that, without loss of generality, we use the same $C_\gamma$ here as in the LSS model.
-Otherwise, we can always let $C_\gamma$ to be the minimum of the two. \begin{assumptionA}[$\mt$ is of order $p$] $C_m p + (1 - C_m)s \leq \mt \leq (1 - C_m)(p - s )$ where $C_m \in (0,0.5)$ is a constant. \end{assumptionA} \begin{assumptionA}[No bootstrap or subsampling of samples] All trees in the RF are grown on the entire dataset without bootstrapping or subsampling, i.e., $\cD^{(T)} = \cD$ for any $T$. \end{assumptionA} \ref{A:increasing_depth} is a reasonable assumption since we consider trees grown to full depth (as in typical RF implementations), where tree depth scales as $\mathcal{O}(\log(n))$. \ref{A:balancedsplit} is a standard assumption for RF theory and can be easily incorporated into any classical implementation. \ref{A:mtry} requires that the $\mt$ parameter scales as $C \cdot p$ for some constant $C$, an assumption also used in other RF consistency proofs (see, e.g., \cite{klusowski2024}). \ref{A:no_bootstrap} is a technical assumption that simplifies notation and analysis.
-While subsampling is essential for other consistency results (cf. \cite{biau2012a, wager2018}), it is not needed here, as we focus solely on feature and interaction importance within the ensemble.
+Otherwise, we can always let $C_\gamma$ to be the minimum of the two. \begin{assumptionA}[$\mt$ is of order $p$] $C_m p + (1 - C_m)s \leq \mt \leq (1 - C_m)(p - s )$ where $C_m \in (0,0.5)$ is a constant. \end{assumptionA} \begin{assumptionA}[No bootstrap or subsampling of samples] All trees in the RF are grown on the entire dataset without bootstrapping or subsampling, i.e., $\cD^{(T)} = \cD$ for any $T$. \end{assumptionA} \ref{A:increasing_depth} is a reasonable assumption since we consider trees grown to full depth (as in typical RF implementations), where tree depth scales as $\cO(\log(n))$. \ref{A:balancedsplit} is a standard assumption for RF theory and can be easily incorporated into any classical implementation. \ref{A:mtry} requires that the $\mt$ parameter scales as $C \cdot p$ for some constant $C$, an assumption also used in other RF consistency proofs (see, e.g., \cite{klusowski2024}). \ref{A:no_bootstrap} is a technical assumption that simplifies notation and analysis.
+While subsampling is essential for other consistency results (cf. \cite{biau2012a, wager2018}), it is not needed here, as we focus solely on FII within the ensemble.
 For further discussion of these assumptions, see \cite{behr_provable_2022}.